open5e/open5e/source/Spellcasting/spells_a-z/p/prismatic-wall.rst

 daylight spell or a similar spell of equal or higher level.

-**7. Violet.** On a failed save, the creature is blinded.
+**7. Violet.** On a failed save, the creature is :ref:`srd:blinded`.
 It must then make a Wisdom saving throw at the start of your next turn.
 A successful save ends the blindness.
-If it fails that save, the creature is transported to another plane of the GM's choosing and is no longer blinded.
+If it fails that save, the creature is transported to another plane of the GM's choosing and is no longer :ref:`srd:blinded`.
 (Typically, a creature that is on a plane that isn't its home plane is banished home, while other creatures are usually cast into the Astral or Ethereal planes.)
 This layer is destroyed by a dispel magic spell or a similar spell of equal or higher level that can end spells